Wookey-Technologies/sansar-script/Users/evoav/Iterators/README.md

     }
 ```

-In my tests i was able to iterate about 4000 iterations a second, which makes its performance footprint equivalent to a raycast.
+In my tests I was able to make about 4000 iterations a second, which makes its performance footprint equivalent to a raycast.